sassoftware/sas-container-recipes/docs/wiki/Validating.md

 ## Validate a Kubernetes Deployment

-To verify that the sas-programming process is running in Kubernetes, run the following command:
+To verify that the single image pod of sas-programming is running in Kubernetes, run the following command:

 `kubectl get -f run/programming.yml`